 How to create an InfluxDB database

-As InfluxDB comes without any database by default, we are going to create the first one, called test.
+As InfluxDB comes without any database by default, you are going to create the first one, called test.
 Into this influx prompt, follow the next steps:

 2. Go into the database:use test

-3. Now , we will show everything from the database with the command below.
-We will see that obviously is empty.
-We just do this step in order to make sure what it contains right now.select * from test
+3. Now, you will show everything from the database with the command below.
+You will see that obviously is empty.
+You just do this step in order to make sure what it contains right now.select * from test

-Now that you have been able to create your first database with InfluxDB, let's continue with inserting data from Node-RED!
+Now that you have created your first database with InfluxDB, let's insert data from Node-RED!

 Want to know how?